lwiest/DuplicateFilesAndFolders/README.md

 DuplicateFilesAndFolders is an open-source tool to find and (optionally) delete duplicate files and folders, written in Java.

-It identifies duplicate files and folders by calculating and comparing MD5 hashes (something that Git does, too).
-For easy operation, DuplicateFilesAndFolders offers an Eclipse SWT/JFace-based graphical user interface.
+It identifies duplicate files and folders by calculating and comparing file hashes (something that Git does, too).
+For easy operation, DuplicateFilesAndFolders provides an Eclipse SWT/JFace-based graphical user interface.

 I developed DuplicateFilesAndFolders on Windows 7 (64-bit), but it should be easy to port it to other platforms.